Comparing Retirement Housing Options: A Guide

 Another reason to downsize is to eliminate basement or second floor steps that can become difficult as you age.

 Typically, you’ll save money if you downsize, but that’s not always true.
 In some states, property tax increases are capped for long-time property owners.
 It’s possible that moving from your home of 30+ years could cost you more in taxes even if the newer, smaller home is less valuable.
+And considering current housing prices, it might be difficult to find a smaller home that is cheaper than your current one.

 You’ll also face the cost of moving.
 If you haven’t paid for a professional mover in awhile, you may be surprised by how much it costs.
 Like everything else, moving costs more than it used to cost.
 Get some estimates before you make your final decision.